 I got to Puffer Shelter around 5.
 While I was happy to see it had an absolutely amazing view to the east (no doubt which would make for a great sunrise tomorrow), the water source was less than desirable, and the bugs were absolutely horrible.
 (I briefly considered tenting in the shelter, before deciding that I didn't really want to deal with the poor water source anyway, and the tent wouldn't help me at all while I was preparing dinner.
 So, I decided that after a short snack break, I'd push on to Taylor Lodge, 3.4 miles away.

-With the Mt.
-Mayo in between, and then a decent into Nebraska Notch to get to the shelter, it was very much a gamble that I'd get there at any sort of reasonable time.
-Fortunately, the trail was fairly reasonable, and it was only defending into the notch that slowed me down significantly; the trail was somewhat poorly marked there as well, and I went slightly off-trail twice.
+With Mt.
+Mayo in between, and then a descent into Nebraska Notch to get to the shelter, it was very much a gamble that I'd get there at any sort of reasonable time.
+Fortunately, the trail was fairly reasonable, and it was only the descent into the notch that slowed me down significantly; the trail was somewhat poorly marked there as well, and I went slightly off-trail twice.

 As I was descending into the notch, I got a brief glimpse at a lake, and I thought, "I must be close, that's probably attached to the water source".
 Instead, as I got closer to the lake's level, it became clear that it was actually a large beaver dam.